apollo-elements/apollo-elements/packages/hybrids/README.md

 </code-copy>

 ### 🗞 Subscriptions
-Just like `query` and `mutation`, use the `client` and `subscription` factories, or spread in the `ApolloSubscription` Hybrid prototype to define your subscription element.
+Just like `query` and `mutation`, use `subscription` factory, or spread in the `ApolloSubscription` Hybrid prototype to define your subscription element.

 <code-copy>